ailinzi/xianlinzi/Reference-Plotting-Hardware.md

 The goal of a plotting machine is to create the highest TiB per day of plots, with the lowest system cost.
 There are many unique combinations of consumer, data center, and enterprise hardware at many different price points that are adequate for plotting.
 For SSDs, please see the https://github.com/Chia-Network/chia-blockchain/wiki/SSD-Endurance page

-this is a spreadsheet of the community systems to compare against https://docs.google.com/spreadsheets/d/14Iw5drdvNJuKTSh6CQpTwnMM5855MQ46/
+This is a spreadsheet of the community systems to compare against: https://docs.google.com/spreadsheets/d/14Iw5drdvNJuKTSh6CQpTwnMM5855MQ46/

 | User        | System Name                | OS                    | Motherboard / SAS Adapter (Server) | CPU                                        | DRAM                     | Temp Drive                                     | Time Phase 1 (s) | Total Time per Plot (s) | Time (min) | Time (hr) | GiB Written | GiB/min | // Plots | TiB/day (all // Plots) | Total Price (USD) | $/TiB/day | version | -r (Threads) | -b (Memory) |